What is Bituach Leumi, and Why Should I Have It?

 - Very clear photo for each applicant (head shot).
 These photos should resemble the current photo in the passport.

-- If you have a bank account in Israel: proof of ownership, either a void check or ishur nihul cheshbon from the bank
+- Proof of ownership of a bank account in Israel: either a void check or ishur nihul cheshbon from the bank.
+Please note: This is a requirement when registering for Bituach Leumi

 Please note that it is critical that all of your documents are extremely clear including the copy of your passport and your photo.
 (If you have a filter which blocks out faces, upload your documents from another device).